 About Your Penrose Drain

-- How much you see on the gauze.
-(Is it the size of a dime, a quarter, a lime, an orange?)
+- How much drainage is on the gauze?
+For example, is it about the size of a dime, a quarter, a lime, or an orange?

-- The color.
-(Is it bright red, dark red, pink, brown, yellow?)
+- What color is the drainage?
+For example, is it bright red, dark red, pink, brown, or yellow?

-To change your dressing, gather the following supplies:
+Before you take your dressing off, gather the following supplies:

 - Paper tape

 - 1 pair of nonsterile gloves

 If your gauze doesn’t already have a cut in it, you’ll also need a clean pair of scissors.

 It’s a good idea to change your dressing near a sink.
 You’ll need to clean the area around your incision with soap and water.

 Clean your hands.